-TUX EDO JUNCTION, TAKE THE A has made impact at the discos with their crafty re-makes of classical jazz tunes.
+THE A TRAIN."
+This female tocal group has made impact at the discos with has made inpact at the disconstruction their crafty re-makes of classical jazz tunes.
 This new disc follows that trend with slickly serious updates of the title tune and such as "Toot Toot Tootsie Goodbye." terfly FLY 3105 (MCA) (7.98).